AEduardo-dev/Sqlite3Utils/README.md

 #### :pushpin: Integration :warning:

 Windows integration is yet to be tested and is not guaranteed to work.
-Check Appveyor build status.
+Check [Appveyor build status](https://ci.appveyor.com/project/AEduardo-png/sqlite3utils.

 ## Description :scroll: